bugzilla/bugzilla/docs/en/rst/installing/mariadb.rst

 It is strongly advised to use MariaDB which is fully compatible with Bugzilla.

-If MySQL is used, be aware that the minimum required version is MySQL 5.0.15.
+The minimum required version is MariaDB 10.0.5.

-All commands in this document work regardless of whether MariaDB or MySQL are used.

 It's possible to test which version of MariaDB you have installed with: